charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 He took her up to the room.
 He didn't ask about her stats.
 He didn't ask about her career.
 He just wanted to feel the weight of her.

-He pulled her against him, his rough hands finding the smooth obsidian of her skin.
+He pulled her against him, his rough, grease-stained hands finding the smooth obsidian of her skin.
 He felt the heat of her, the real, physical heat that no app could simulate.
 She smelled like vanilla and intelligence.

+Marcus didn't do "gentle" well.
+He was a man of torque and tension.
+He lifted her off her feet, her legs wrapping around his waist as he pinned her against the Marriott’s beige wallpaper.
+He could feel her heart racing against his chest, a frantic, human drumbeat.
+He buried his face in the crook of her neck, his beard rough against her skin, and for a moment, the road, the Peterbilt, and the $20,000 in rubber bands didn't exist.

-He pushed her onto the bed, his body a weight that she welcomed.
-He showed her what twenty years of hard labor felt like when it was directed at pleasure.
+He pushed her onto the bed, his body a weight that she welcomed with a low, desperate sound.
+He showed her what twenty years of hard labor felt like when it was channeled into a single purpose.
+He was methodical, his calloused thumbs tracing the curve of her jaw, his mouth demanding and sure.
 He made her forget the data.
 He made her forget the spreadsheets.
-He pounded her until the room blurred, until the only thing in the universe was the friction between their bodies and the sound of her gasping for air.

-He made her scream.
-He made her come until she couldn't remember her own name.
+He took her from behind, his large hands gripping her hips, anchoring her to the present.
+Every deep, rhythmic stroke was a reminder of what was real.
+He watched the way her muscles tensed, the way her back arched, until the room blurred and she was screaming his name into the pillows, her body shivering under the raw force of him.
+He stayed in her until the last of the tremors faded, his breath hot against her ear.

 The Billboard